thekalinga/books-raw/repo/the-peoples-verdict/09-recommendations.md

 Immediately on the riots coming under control, the government announced a payment of Rs.
-250/per riot-affected person.
+250 per riot-affected person.
 Mostly these amounts were given to the victims who went to the police station and complained about injuries either to themselves or their property.
 Later on it was announced that in the case of the death of any person in the